cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 the Signer MUST validate commitment_list, deserializing each group Element in the list using DeserializeElement from {{dep-pog}}.
 If deserialization fails, the Signer MUST abort the protocol.
-Moreover, each participant MUST ensure that their identifier appears in commitment_list along with their commitment from the first round.
+Moreover, each participant MUST ensure that its identifier and commitments (from the first round) appear in commitment_list.
 Applications which require that participants not process arbitrary input messages are also required to perform relevant application-layer input validation checks; see {{message-validation}} for more details.